astory/cs4740_2/README.md

-#Arbitrary Precision and Arbitrary n-Grams
+# Part-of-Speech Tagging in Haskell
-##By Alec Story and Thomas Levine
+## By Alec Story and Thomas Levine
 Our system is written in Haskell.
 It depends on the following modules

 *	Data.Char